-REASON: In the interest of maintaining the biodiversity and ecological - REASON: In the interest of maintaining the biodiversity and ecological interest of the site and to comply with policy QD27 of the Brighton and Hove Local Plan. - 2.
-The compost heaps located on the site are to be carefully dismantled by hand between the period of the 1st April and the 31st October.
-Any reptiles found are to be translocated to suitable off-site receptor sites which have been agreed in writing with the Local Planning Authority prior to translocation. - REASON: In the interest of maintaining the biodiversity and ecological interest of the site and to comply with policy QD27 of the Brighton and Hove Local Plan. - 3.
+REASON: In the interest of maintaining the biodiversity and ecological interest of the site and to comply with policy QD27 of the Brighton and Hove Local Plan.

+- The compost heaps located on the site are to be carefully dismantled by hand between the period of the 1st April and the 31st October.
+Any reptiles found are to be translocated to suitable off-site receptor sites which have been agreed in writing with the Local Planning Authority prior to translocation.
+REASON: In the interest of maintaining the biodiversity and ecological interest of the site and to comply with policy QD27 of the Brighton and Hove Local Plan. - 3.
 Notwithstanding information submitted as part of the application a detailed, quantified landscape plan, designed to maximise the biodiversity value of the site shall be submitted to be approved in writing by the Local Planning Authority.
 The plan shall incorporate suitable nest and roost boxes for bats, birds and hedgehogs, berry bearing shrubs and a pond designed to attract wildlife, with a species list of all plants used.
-REASON: In the interest of maintaining the biodiversity and ecological interest of the site and to comply with policy QD27 of the Brighton and

-Hove Local Plan.
+REASON: In the interest of maintaining the biodiversity and ecological interest of the site and to comply with policy QD27 of the Brighton and Hove Local Plan.